 RULE 17.1.
 GENERAL.
 The Board may, after a public hearing and finding that a drought condition of sufficient severity exists that it may adversely affect the groundwater availability of the aquifers, declare drought conditions.
-The rules regarding the spacing of wells and production Rules of the Post Oak Savannah Groundwater Conservation District Page 91 of groundwater, and, to the fullest extent permitted by law, exemption from these rules, shall be subject to the terms, conditions and provisions of this Section 17 during a drought declared by the Board.
+The rules regarding the spacing of wells and production of groundwater, and, to the fullest extent permitted by law, exemption from these rules, shall be subject to the terms, conditions and provisions of this Section 17 during a drought declared by the Board.
 Any conflict between this Section 17 and any other rule will be resolved by the Board upon written request.
 [Added June 12, 2012]